 Visit the highest lighthouse in the Americas

-#11 / Mazatlan Sightseeing Guide and tourist activity information
+#12 / Mazatlan Sightseeing Guide and information about tourist activities

 A classic among Mazatlan tourist attractions, the Mazatlan City Guide recommends a visit to El the El Faro Lighthouse -- the highest lighthouse in the Americas and the second highest operating lighthouse in the world.